 Erected in 1878, this statue was originally a drinking fountain at the rear of the Royal Exchange representing motherhood.
 It shows a woman breast feeding a child, with another seeking attention at her knee.
 Jules Dalou was the sculptor.
 It was originally housed in a stone canopy similar to “Serenity” in the close vicinity, which lost it’s sculpture (see below left).
 This may have been air raid damage.

-At the top of the Victorian built Royal Exchange there is a statue of the man who founded, and built the original exchange at his own expense, in 1564 (not the present building).This was Sir Thomas Gresham.
-It is so high up that unless you look at the clock for the time, you would never notice it.
-The statue by William Behnes was unveiled in 1845.
-There is also Gresham’s crest, a gilded grasshopper which is the weather vane above.
+High up, near the top of the Victorian built Royal Exchange, there is a statue of the man who founded and built the original exchange at his own expense in 1564.
+He built it after watching traders do their business in all weathers in the streets.This man was Sir Thomas Gresham.
+His statue is so high up that unless you look at the clock for the time, you would never notice it.
+The sculpture by William Behnes was unveiled in 1845.
+There is also Gresham’s crest, a gilded grasshopper, on top of the weather vane above.

-|The City walls|
+|The City Walls|